-Each university unit benefiting from a gift or acquisition of real property will agree, in writing, topay the Expenses incurred by the DSO until such time as the DSO conveys title to the property toanother party in by virtue of a sale, transfer, or other means, as well as agree to pay the AdministrativeFee and Management Fee, if applicable (the "Agreement").
-The university unit must agree to eitherpay the Expenses, Administrative Fee, Distribution and Management Fee when at such time as they are incurred and demanded by the DSO or allow the DSO to be reimbursed for the Expenses, Administrative Fee, Distribution and Management Fee from the proceeds of the sale of the property.
-The Agreement will authorize the DSO's Board President, or designee, or the REF Vice President, or designee, as the case may be, to pay the expenses and identify the appropriate DSO or REF account from which the monies are to be disbursed.
+Each university unit benefiting from a gift or acquisition of real property will agree, in writing, topay the Expenses incurred by the DSO until the DSO conveys title to the property toanother party in a sale, transfer, or other means, as well as agree to pay the AdministrativeFee and Management Fee, if applicable (the "Agreement").
+The university unit must agree to eitherpay the Expenses, Distribution and Management Fee when they are incurred and demanded by the DSO or allow the DSO to be reimbursed for the Expenses, Distribution and Management Fee from the proceeds of the sale of the property.
+The Agreement will authorize the DSO's Board President, or designee, or the REF Vice President, or designee, as the case may be, to pay the expenses and identify the appropriate DSO or REF account from which the moniesare to be disbursed.